Imaging

 - Arthrography.
 Medical imaging used in the evaluation of joints.

-- Back and joint injections.
-Imaging-guided techniques or computed tomography (CT) increase the precision of back and joint injections.
+- Back, neck, and joint injections.
+Imaging-guided techniques or computed tomography (CT) increase the precision of back, neck, and joint injections.
 These techniques can provide better results and reduced complication rates.

 - Stereotactic breast biopsies.
 This is a procedure that uses mammography to precisely identify and biopsy an abnormality within the breast.
 It is normally done when the radiologist sees a suspicious abnormality on a mammogram that can’t be felt in a physical exam.